litestar-org/litestar/docs/usage/parameters.rst

 Layered Parameters
 -------------------

-As part of Starlite's "layered" architecture, you can declare parameters not only as part of individual route handler functions, but also on other layers of the application:
+As part of Litestar's "layered" architecture, you can declare parameters not only as part of individual route handler functions, but also on other layers of the application:

 .. literalinclude:: /examples/parameters/layered_parameters.py